vigetlabs/microcosm/docs/recipes/ajax.md

 ### How it works

-When Microcosm detects a Promise returned from an action creator, it handles it in the following way:
+When Microcosm detects a Promise returned from an action, it handles it in the following way:

-1. Mark the action as `open`.
+1. Mark the associated task as `open`.
 This gives domain handlers a way to subscribe to a loading state.
-2. On resolution, mark the action as `done` and update its payload to that of the resolved Promise.
+2. On resolution, mark the task as `done` and update its payload to that of the resolved Promise.
-3. On failure, mark the action as `error` and update its payload to the associated error.
+3. On failure, mark the task as `error` and update its payload to the associated error.

-### Why did my loading state go away when the action completed?
+### Why did my loading state go away when the task completed?

 Microcosm's state management model enables easy clean up of loading states.
-Whenever the action moves from `open` to `done`, Microcosm re-executes all outstanding actions in the order they were pushed.
+Whenever the task moves from `open` to `done`, Microcosm re-executes all outstanding tasks in the order they were pushed.

-To illustrate, when the action creator is first pushed into Microcosm, it inserts an action into Microcosm's historical ledger of all actions
+To illustrate, when the action is first pushed into Microcosm, it inserts a task into Microcosm's historical ledger of all tasks like:
-like:

 ```
 1. ajax (open)
 ```

 Microcosm then enumerates through this list, using domain handlers to calculate repo state.
-When the action completes, it moves into a `done` state:
+When the task completes, it moves into a `done`
+state:

 ```
 1. ajax (done)